Recipe Indexes: Examples and Best Practices

 Adding images is a great way to add a bit more visual interest to a recipe index page, highlighting some of your most popular and practical categories and sections to better direct your readers.

-This type of index page is often displayed in combination with a basic/text style, with thumbnail images for the most popular categories appearing first, and then a text outline with all the available categories/tags below that.
+This type of index page is often displayed in combination with a basic/text style, with featured images for the most popular categories appearing first, and then a text outline with all the available categories/tags below that.

 For food blogs with a lot of recipe content, it is often very helpful to your users to allow them to apply multiple criteria to their search (for example if you’re looking for gluten-free cookie recipes, or vegetarian main dishes, or fall dessert recipes with chocolate in them).

 For this kind of functionality we utilize a premium plugin called FacetWP, that allows us to create “facets” or sections of filters that users can then check off and narrow down their selections.

 While this style of recipe index is extremely useful for users, it’s not as appealing to search engines because of the query strings in the URLS (a query string is when you see ?= in the URL, and google has trouble indexing these).
 For that reason we recommend having a more basic text index page inn addition to the filters page to appease both your users and the search engines.

 Dropdown/accordion menus link to your individual category pages, providing more SEO-friendly page URLs compared to the query strings that filters create.

 The main difference between this and a filter-style page is the ability to select multiple criteria (for example, can a user search for Appetizers that are Gluten Free and feature Zucchini?)
 Filters allow for multiple criteria; dropdown/accordion menus do not.

 If you’d like your users to be able to see all recipes that use a specific ingredient, tags are often the best way to achieve this, though doing so means you cannot use tags for other things (and you’ll want to delete any tags that are not ingredients).